 Bearing all this in mind, we think that it’s useful to approach children’s gardening as a series of projects, designed to spark their interest and ensure that they see the fruits of their labour, with all the satisfaction this brings.

 Whether you’re a parent or teacher, you’ll find that having a plan for your children’s gardening activities, at home or at school, will make the whole experience a lot more fun for everyone.

 Choose from a huge range of garden games, from timeless classics to games for all ages.
 Get out and make the most of the garden with these fun, challenging and adventurous garden games that the whole family can enjoy.

 Big on size and big on fun, giant Jenga is eight times the size of the classic Jenga game.
-Build the tower
+Build the tower then r